 Pro power or affordability?

-Despite the higher price tag, we think the 16-inch MacBook Pro is the better buy, that is, if you can afford it and need to do resource-intensive work on it.
+Despite the slightly higher price tag, we think the 13-inch MacBook Pro is the better buy, especially if you don't mind paying more and need to do some resource-intensive work on it.
 This would include heavy photo and video editing, graphic design, audio, and even gaming.
 Otherwise, then we believe that the MacBook Air is the best MacBook for the majority of folks, as it can handle pretty much everything else just fine.

 |13-inch MacBook Pro||MacBook Air|